MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/api/general.md

 The communication is based on the Publish - Subscribe classic pattern.
 The Senders of messages, called publishers (in our case, we can call it "MuseBox Client"), do not program the messages to be sent directly to specific receivers, called subscribers.
 Messages are published without the knowledge of what or if any subscriber of that knowledge exists.

-When MuseBox starts, exposes its communication socket as a Subscriber.
-When it receives a message from a MuseBox Client, it responds to the Publisher to the socket that the MuseBox Client exposes.
-In order to to that, the MuseBox Client send to the MuseBox Server message the address where it expects to receive the answer.
+When MuseBox starts, it exposes its communication socket as a Subscriber.
+When it receives a message from a MuseBox Client, it responds to the Publisher at the socket that the MuseBox Client exposes.
+In order to do that, the MuseBox Client sends to the MuseBox Server in the message the address where it expects to receive the answer.
 The payload of the message is in JSON format.

 Let's see this example:

-- A MuseBox Client send this message to the MuseBox Server:
+- A MuseBox Client sends this message to the MuseBox Server:

 ```
 {
     "topic": "FaceDetection",
     "image": [...],
-    "imageHeight": 250,
-    "imageWidth": 250,
     "publisherQueue": "tcp://*:5000"
 }
 ```